 Enterprise-Wide Data Insights and Reporting at Eversource Energy

-Enabling decision-making for 800 users with consistent financial data
+Enabling Intelligent Planning and valuable insights for 800 users with consistent financial data

-Requiring a more accessible and user-friendly system for managing its cost center and financial reports, Eversource Energy embarked on a journey to replace its manual financial reporting processes with the flexible Board decision-making platform.
+Requiring a more accessible and user-friendly system for managing its cost center and financial reports, Eversource Energy embarked on a journey to replace its manual financial reporting processes with the flexible Board Intelligent Planning Platform.
 Financial reporting has been standardized and automated to provide faster, more accurate results, and users are empowered to be self-sufficient and increase productivity across the organization.

 - Industry: Energy & Utilities